 A great place to start your language learning adventure is with Duolingo, a free online tool for all your language learning needs.
 It’s also available as an APP for mobiles and tablets, for people on the go or travelling light.

 Duolingo offers numerous languages and is designed in a way to make learning simple, convenient and fun.
 Some would even say its addictive in its teaching magic.
 Others say it can make a person fluent within three months.
 So how does it achieve these incredible claims?
 In a way, it sort of makes a game out of learning, and that’s a good thing if you ask me.
+Speaking of word and games, there are other ways that you can expand your vocabulary or lexicon.
+That is through playing word games like Word Relax.
+You can even get Word Relax answers on the internet if you feel you can’t pass a level.

 The user gathers XP (experience points), in a similar fashion to the role-playing video games my generation grew up with, which in turn help the user level up and progress.
 You can set a daily XP goal, a target for yourself, which can help keep your spirits high and motivation intact; something many courses are lacking.
 Once you begin, you create your own profile that is then used to record and track your progress.